Biggest Wedding Planning Mistakes (and How to Avoid Them)

 You’re planning every last detail, while your partner is catching up on their favorite TV series.
 Maybe you feel overwhelmed by the endless to-do list, while your fiance takes the process in stride.
 This is when serious arguments can happen,, leading to frustration and resentment.

 Avoid the problem: Take a few minutes to write down precisely what is important to each of you.
-Is choosing the perfect menu and cake your priority, while your fiance is interested in decor?
+Is choosing your dream menu and cake your priority, while your fiance is interested in decor?
 Agree to divide and conquer: Choose options in your respective areas of interest before making final decisions together.

 It’s also helpful to recognize the differences in your interest level and schedule.
 If you can’t wait for the big day, but could care less about the favors, reassure your partner that this doesn’t reflect a lack of interest in them.
 If your workday runs long, prioritize wedding planning lunch dates on the weekends.